openresty/echo-nginx-module/README.markdown

 **context:** *location*

+**phase:** *output filter*

-It's the filter version of the [echo](http://wiki.nginx.org/NginxHttpEchoModule#echo) directive, and prepends its output to the beginning of the original outputs generated by the underlying content handler.
+It's the filter version of the [echo](http://wiki.nginx.org/HttpEchoModule#echo) directive, and prepends its output to the beginning of the original outputs generated by the underlying content handler.

 An example is